Prolific Content Creation – Purposing One into Many

 When it comes to what to post on social media and how often, the number one answer that’s applicable across all mediums is that there is no one right answer.
 So don’t worry about that at first.
 Just get started sharing.

-The good news is that there’s no one right way…. no one right formula you need to learn to make it all work.
+That’s good news because it means that there’s no one right way, no one right formula you need to learn to make it all work.

 There’s no one right way to grow your brand.
 Treat your social following as the friends they are and will become.
 Check in, listen to them and incorporate their interests in your sharing.
 Be there for them and they’ll be there for you.

 Treat your social following as the friends they are and will become.
-Friends first… then business.
+Friends first… then business will happen.

 What if People Don’t Like What I Post?